In this section

-Dr Liora Lazarus is an Associate Professor in Law at Oxford, a Fellow of St. Anne's College and the Head of Research at the Bonavero Institute of Human Rights.
+Liora Lazarus is a Professor in Law at Peter A. Allard School of Law, at the University of British Columbia.
+She has previously had a twenty year career at the University of Oxford, including as a Fellow of St. Anne's College and the Head of Research at the Bonavero Institute of Human Rights.

 Liora’s scholarship addresses prisoners’ rights, criminal justice and security and human rights, and she is a leading legal educationalist, who has pioneered new courses in the Law Faculty at Oxford and who was the first admissions co-ordinator and race equality co-ordinator there.